 Since most patients requiring radiation therapy undergo daily treatments over a period of weeks, location is often an important consideration when choosing a radiation therapy center.
 The Radiation Therapy Center of Morris Hospital is conveniently located within the Morris Regional Oncology Center at 1600 U.S. Route 6 in Morris.
-Medical oncologists with Joliet Oncology and Hematology Associates are also available in this facility, enabling patients requiring chemotherapy and radiation therapy to complete their treatment in one location.
-To reach us by phone, please call 815-364-8915.
+To reach us by phone, please call 815.364.8915.

 The staff at the Radiation Therapy Center of Morris Hospital is committed to assisting patients with every aspect of care throughout their treatment.
-Some of the special services offered to patients include:
+Some of the special services offered to patients for cancer care include:

 - Counseling – Social workers from Morris Hospital are available to assist patients and their families with emotional support and resources.

-- Nutritional Services – A dietitian meets with patients during their treatment time to provide special diet information and dietary supplements if needed.
+- Nutritional Services – A dietitian is available to meet with patients during their treatment time to provide special diet information and dietary supplements if needed.